kamrulhasanio/HoverBlurr-Extension/README.md

 ## Usage

 Once installed, visit any web page containing images.
-Hover over an image to see the blur effect disappear temporarily.
+Hover over an image to see the blur effect disappear temporarily, revealing the image clearly.

 ## Contributing